 Its small size and thick trunk make it a very decorative plant, ideal for modern designer homes.

 Since it is easy to grow and care for, it is often called the beginner’s bonsai.
-Its life cycle can span many years, and the key to a successful life is simply to provide appropriate watering.
+Its life cycle can span many years, even decades, and the key to a successful life is simply to provide appropriate watering.

 Smart tip about Ficus ginseng